yamadapc/tse-prestacao-de-contas/README.md

 Currently I'm exploring the data and trying to generate a common table schema.
 After that's done, we can use Open-Source software like Metabase to ask and get answers from the data-set.
-Furthermore, we can expose a public Metabase instance with the data so people can explore the data:
+Furthermore, we can expose a public Metabase instance with the data so people can explore it:
 ![](/metabase-screenshot.png)